Winter Haven High School: History

 The full reconstruction of the school commenced in the fall of 2009.
-All of the original campus (not including the auditorium, which was the original gymnasium) was demolished and replaced with a total of four new buildings (33, 34, 35, 36).
+Most of the original campus (not including the auditorium, which was the original gymnasium, buildings 1, 5, 6, 21, 25) was demolished and replaced with a total of four new buildings (33, 34, 35, 36).
 An estimated 24 million dollars was spent on the construction and the new building boast two stories, new laboratories, kitchens, and art rooms.

 Most recently, it was announced on January 4, 2012, that Winter Haven High School became a "B" school.
 This was a major achievement and showed that school was and still is making progress as it continues to be a "B" school.

 The School also offers the Cambridge Program from the university of Cambridge in England.
-It is a great program that offers students an opportunity for world wide leading universities.
+It is a great program that offers students an opportunity for worldwide leading universities.

 The school held a “Celebrate Blue and Gold” event Sept.
-15, 2006 to mark the school’s 120th anniversary.
+15, 2006 to mark the school's 120th anniversary.

 Athletics

-The girls basketball team won the state championship in 2005, 2007, and recently in 2016.
+The girls basketball team won the state championship in 2005, 2007, 2016, 2017, 2018, and recently in 2025.
 In 2015 the school made their first ever girls weightlifting team.

-Band
+Pride of Winter Haven

-The WHHS band program, which dates from 1936, consists of the "Pride of Winter Haven" Marching Band, including the Devilette Dance and Flag Ensemble, the Symphonic and Concert Bands, "Messengers" Jazz orchestra, Percussion Ensemble and many student-led ensembles.
+The WHHS band program, which dates from 1936, consists of the "Pride of Winter Haven" Marching Band, including the Devilettes Dance Team and Colorguard, the Symphonic and Wind Ensemble, "Messengers" Jazz Band, Percussion Ensemble and many student-led ensembles.